Finding-Fortune/Binary-Cellular-Automata/README.md

 cd Binary-Cellular-Automata

 # Build
-Building can be done through the .\Compile.bat file.
-Please adjust the cmake command there to properly build for your machine
+# Building can be done through the .\Compile.bat file.
+Please adjust the cmake
+# command there to properly build for your machine - by default Ninja and Clang++ is used
+.\Compile.bat

 # Run
 .\Run.bat